schbm/nist-tflow/README.md

 ```

 # Results
-- Simple model is sufficent: 2 dense layers with size 8
+- Simple model is sufficent: 1 dense layer with size 8
 - No regularization
 - CategoricalCrossEntropy
 - Adam as optimizer with default lr